Neerja: Plot

 The Pakistani negotiators inadvertently reveal the name of radio engineer Ali, whom the hijackers bring to the cockpit to use the radio for negotiations.
 Meanwhile, the Pakistani authorities try to stall for time.
 When a younger terrorist assaults the passengers and threatens the attendants, the leader chastises him.
 Humiliated, the younger terrorist storms into the cockpit and shoots Ali, screaming wild threats over the radio.
 While negotiations with the Pakistani air controllers drag on, the negotiators slowly lose control of the situation, with the hijackers becoming more agitated by the minute.
-Meanwhile, Neerja, whose birthday would be in 2 days, opens an envelope given to her by Jaideep.
+Meanwhile, Neerja, whose birthday would be in two days, opens an envelope given to her by Jaideep.
 The envelope has a letter from him, confessing his love to her, and a biscuit.
-Neerja reads the note and eats the biscuit which symbolizes her acceptance of his love, something which Jaideep will never learn.
+Neerja reads the note and eats the biscuit, symbolising her acceptance of his love, of which Jaideep will never learn.

 Around 17 hours later, the plane loses auxiliary power, and the lights go out inside the plane.
-Despite Neerja and the other attendants' attempts to explain, the terrorists assume the Pakistanis cut the power deliberately, and anticipate an imminent Pakistani raid on the plane.
-The panicking hijackers begin shooting down passengers indiscriminately; at great peril to her own life, Neerja opens the emergency exit door and deploys the chute, directing passengers out of the plane.
-Choosing to let the passengers escape first, Neerja is shot three times by a terrorist as she tries to shield three young children from the gunfire.
-The children escape the plane, and Neerja then drags herself out of the doorway and down the emergency slide before dying.
-The Special Service Group storms the plane, wounding and incapacitating all the terrorists.
+Despite Neerja and the other attendants' attempts to explain, the terrorists assume the Pakistanis cut the power deliberately, and anticipate an imminent military raid on the plane.
+Panicking, the hijackers begin shooting down passengers indiscriminately; at great peril to her own life, Neerja opens the emergency exit door and deploys the chute, directing passengers out of the plane.
+Choosing to let the passengers escape first, Neerja is shot three times by one of the hijackers as she tries to shield three young children from the gunfire.
+The children all escape the plane, and Neerja then drags herself out of the doorway and down the emergency slide before succumbing to her injuries.
+The Special Service Group storms the plane, wounding and incapacitating the terrorists, all of whom who would be later tried in Pakistan and sentenced to life in prison.

-The film ends with a tribute to Neerja, who was eventually honoured posthumously with the Ashoka Chakra, India's highest military decoration awarded for peacetime valour, courageous action or self-sacrifice.
+The film ends with a tribute to Neerja, who was eventually honoured posthumously with several awards, including the Ashoka Chakra, India's highest military decoration awarded for peacetime valour, courageous action or self-sacrifice.